gravitational/teleport/docs/3.1/architecture.md

 As shown in the diagram above:

 * A user executes `tsh login` against a Teleport proxy as usual.
-* `tsh login` retreives the short lived x509 and SSH certificates issued by the Telepoort CA (auth server).
+* `tsh login` retrieves the short lived x509 and SSH certificates issued by the Telepoort CA (auth server).
    The user's kubernetes configuration (kubeconfig) is updated with x509 certs and credentials and now points to the Teleport proxy as the Kubernetes API endpoint.
 * All Kubernetes API requests now go through the Teleport proxy.